 Steps to Take at the Accident Scene

-If you're in a car accident, let’s follow these steps:
+If you are in a car accident, follow these steps:

-3. Call the local police department to report the accident.
+- Call the local police department or California Highway Patrol to report the accident.

 Your priority should always be safety, followed by properly documenting the accident for your records and official reports.